sabarinathanks/MachineLearning/FraudDetectionTermProject/README.md

-### Financial Fraud Detection using Decision Tree & RandomForest Classifier
+### Financial Fraud Detection using Machine Learning model
 <br>
 Along with the great increase in online mobile money transactions, fraud has become increasingly rampant in recent years.
 Fraud is one of the major causes of great financial losses and financial institutions are advancing their capability to detect fraud.